lithops-cloud/lithops/docs/source/worker_granularity.rst

 ==================

 Lithops was initially designed with Function as a Service (FaaS) platforms in mind.
 As such, its default worker granularity is set to 1.
-In This means that each function activation is executed within its own isolated runtime instance.
+This means that each function activation is executed within its own isolated runtime instance.
 This design choice aligns with the nature of FaaS, where functions are typically short-lived and stateless, making it well-suited for tasks like event-driven processing and serverless computing.